Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 A standard AFCI is not designed to protect against ground faults, and GFCIs are not designed to protect against arc faults.

-It is vital to follow the NEC requirements to have proper protection for your home.
+It is vital to follow the NEC requirements to protect your home properly.
 The NEC would require both GFCI and AFCI protection in some cases.

-This is usually done by installing a combination AFCI breaker and then having GFCI equipped receptacles down the circuit.
+This is usually done by installing a combination AFCI breaker and having GFCI-equipped receptacles down the circuit.

 A GFCI cannot substitute an AFCI or vice versa, but AFCI and GFCI can be combined.

-The dual function AFCI breakers that we went through earlier in this article are the ones that can offer the best possible protection from ground faults and arc faults.
+The AFCI breakers we discussed earlier can provide the best protection against ground and arc faults.

-Dual function outlets can save us some money and time as that way we don’t need to worry about the complex installations of breakers and outlets.
-At the same time, they still provide us with much-needed protection against both electrical fires and ground faults.
+Dual-function outlets can save us money and time, so we don’t need to worry about the complex improper installation of breakers and outlets.
+At the same time, they still provide us with a much-needed layer of protection against electrical fires and ground faults.